Taj Mahal (musician): Early life

 Because his father was a musician, his home frequently hosted other musicians from the Caribbean, Africa, and the US.
 His father was called "The Genius" by Ella Fitzgerald before starting his family.
 Early on, Henry Jr. developed an interest in African music, which he studied assiduously as a young man.
 His parents encouraged him to pursue music, starting him out with classical piano lessons.
 He also studied the clarinet, trombone and harmonica.

 When Henry Jr. was eleven years old, his father was killed in an accident at his construction company, crushed by a tractor when it flipped.
 It was an extremely traumatic experience for the boy.
 Henry Jr's mother remarried, and his stepfather owned a guitar which he began using at the age of 13 or 14.
 His first lessons were from a new neighbor from North Carolina of his own age who played acoustic blues guitar.
 This neighbor, Lynwood Perry, was the nephew of the famous bluesman Arthur "Big Boy" Crudup.
 In high school Henry Jr. sang in a doo-wop group.

 For some time, Henry thought of pursuing farming over music.
 His passion began on a dairy farm in Palmer, Massachusetts, not far from Springfield, at the age of 16.
 By the time he was 19, he had become farm foreman.
 "I milked anywhere between thirty-five and seventy cows a day.
 I clipped udders.
 I grew corn.
-I grew Tennessee redtop clover.
-Alfalfa."
 Mahal believes in growing one's own food, saying, "You have a whole generation of kids who think everything comes out of a box and a can, and they don't know you can grow most of your food."
 Because of his personal support of the family farm, Mahal regularly performs at Farm Aid concerts.

 Henry chose his stage name, Taj Mahal, from dreams he had about Mahatma Gandhi, India, and social tolerance.
 Henry started using the stage name in 1959 or 1961—around the same time he began attending the University of Massachusetts.
 Despite having attended a vocational agriculture school, becoming a member of the National FFA Organization, and majoring in animal husbandry and minoring in veterinary science and agronomy, Mahal decided to pursue music instead of farming.
 In college, he led a rhythm and blues band called Taj Mahal & The Elektras.
 Before heading for the US West Coast, he was also part of a duo with Jessie Lee Kincaid.